lhcb/developkit-lessons/first-development-steps/01b-docker.md

 * Fuse: You should have a very recent version of Fuse (or OSXFuse on MacOS)
 * CVMFS: you should have access to /cvmfs/lhcb.cern.ch.
 On a Mac you will need [OSXFuse](http://osxfuse.github.io/) and [CernVM-FS](http://cernvm.cern.ch/portal/filesystem/cvmfs-2.3).

-{% discussion "Mounting cvmfs manually" %}
+{% discussion "Mounting CVMFS manually" %}

 If you want to mount CVMFS manually, such as for accessing it for other tasks, this is how you can do that: